-(8) have more restrictive ticket booking options, which includes Ouigo tickets being non-refundable; see below
+(4) have more restrictive ticket booking options, which includes Ouigo tickets being non-refundable in the typical sense; see below

 A difference between standard inOui and low cost Ouigo services used to be that Ouigo trains didn't use stations in central Paris; though this is changing and an increasing number of Ouigo routes do serve central Paris stations.

 The Ouigo routes are now:

 (1) Paris Gare De Lyon - Lyon St Exupery (Lyon Airport) - Aix-en-Provence TGV - Toulon - St Raphael - Cannes - Antibes - Nice

 (2) Paris Gare De Lyon - Lyon St Exupery (Lyon Airport) - Avignon TGV - Marseille